Prajwal-1198/ECE4180_FinalProject_2022/README.md

 # ECE4180_FinalProject_2022
 Accident Detection System Using MBed

-Please download all the files present [here](https://github.com/Prajwal-1198/ECE4180_FinalProject_2022).
+* All the files for the project can be found [here](https://github.com/Prajwal-1198/ECE4180_FinalProject_2022).

-* [Code](https://github.com/Prajwal-1198/ECE4180_FinalProject_2022) for accident detection is present in main.cpp
+* Main file for accident detection is present in [main.cpp](https://github.com/Prajwal-1198/ECE4180_FinalProject_2022/blob/main/main.cpp)

 * [Wiki](https://github.com/Prajwal-1198/ECE4180_FinalProject_2022/wiki) Tab contains the description of the project